xmuhuanglab/eScreen/README.md

 If you use eScreen in your research, please cite our paper:

-Decoding the functional regulatory syntax at single-nucleotide resolution through deep learning and genome-scale perturbation
+Luo S, Lin L, Zhang H, et al. eScreen: a deep learning framework for functionally decoding the regulatory genome at single-nucleotide resolution[J]. bioRxiv, 2026: 2026.02.
+02.703403.

 ## Contact